 Transects ranked as 'Excellent' in Table 5.5 comprise BHPPD-22, BHPPD-24, BHPPD-25, BHPPD-26 and BHPPD-28.
-Vegetation at these transects is relatively comparable to that which existed prior to clearing, with a similar or sometimes greater amount of vegetation cover and no weeds, other than a presence within the strip transect at BHPPD-28.
+Vegetation at these transects is relatively comparable to that which existed prior to clearing, with a similar or sometimes greater amount of vegetation cover and no weeds, other than a presence within the strip transect at BHPPD-22 and a cover of 0.2% recorded at BHPPD-28.
 This vegetation would be expected to continue to develop in the short term, with additional species recruiting from the soil seed bank and adjacent areas.
-In the medium and long term, vegetation at the rehabilitation transects would be expected to remain stable over time, with major changes arising only due to disturbance events such as fire, or long term shifts in the amount of rainfall received.
+In the medium and long term, vegetation at the rehabilitation transects would be expected to remain stable over time, with major changes arising only due to disturbance events such as fire, or long-term shifts in the amount of rainfall received.

-Transects ranked as 'Good' in Table 5.5 comprise BHPPD-23, BHPPD-27 and BHPPD-30.
+Transects ranked as 'Good' in Table 5.5 comprise BHPPD-23 and BHPPD-27.
 The cover of native perennial vegetation along these transects is generally approaching the percentage recorded prior to clearing in 2010, although the proportions of shrubs and spinifex are often dissimilar (typically more shrubs and less spinifex).
-Weeds are generally absent or provide negligible cover, except for a small number of seedlings re-establishing at BHPPD-23, and an increase of 18% \Cenchrus spp. cover recorded at BHPPD-30.
+Weeds are generally absent or provide negligible cover, except for a small number of seedlings re-establishing at BHPPD-23 in 2021 at 0.45% cover and increasing to 5% cover in 2022.
 It would be expected that the native vegetation cover would increase to reach the pre-clearing levels within 5 years and would then remain stable over time.
-The only deviation to this may be at transect BHPPD-30, where the cover of \Cenchrus has increased since the last monitoring phase, with notable observation of the weed \Aerva javanica (Kapok Bush) in the surrounding area.
+Unless spot spraying is undertaken at BHPPD-23, it would be expected that Cenchrus spp. levels would continue to increase over the short term.